Alleged N41m fraud: GCM sentences 4 NAF personnel to 21yrs imprisonment - New Telegraph

 “Four executive members of the 151 Base Services Group (151 BSG) Multipurpose Cooperative Society, Makurdi, who were standing trial before a General Court Martial (GCM), sitting at the Nigerian Air Force (NAF) Base, Makurdi for criminal misappropriation of over N41,000,000.00, were, on 24 September 2020, awarded various sentences.

+He was found guilty on all 46 counts and subsequently sentenced to serve 21 years imprisonment, cumulatively, as well as reduction in rank to Corporal and ordered to refund all monies misappropriated.

-“In the same vein, WO Paul Atteh, who was tried for negligently performing his duty as the Treasurer of the Cooperative as well as for the Making of False Documents and Criminal Breach of Trust, was found guilty of all 3 charges.
-He was awarded reduction in rank from WO to Sergeant, in the first instance, and then eventually reduced to the rank of Corporal.
-He is also required to pay a fine of N1,000,000 Meanwhile, the GCM has ordered the release of WO Atteh from detention,” Daramola said.
+“In the same vein, WO Paul Atteh, who was tried for negligently performing his duty as the Treasurer of the Cooperative as well as for the Making of False Documents and Criminal Breach of Trust, was found guilty of all 3 charges,” Daramola said

-He added thus: “While pleading in mitigation, the Defence Counsel urged the Court to show leniency, describing the Accused Persons as first-time offenders.
-The sentences were announced as being subject to confirmation by the Appropriate Superior Authority.

-“However, it is within the rights of the Accused Personnel to appeal the judgment of the GCM, if they are dissatisfied.”